HiveHQ/HiveSdkDocs/source/index.html.md

 ```

-This call will add the currently authenticated user to a static segment in Hive with the provided name (case sensitive, exactly as provided).
+This call will add the currently authenticated user to a static segment in Hive that matches the name you provide.
 If a segment does not exist for the name you provided, one will be created.

 <aside class='notice'>
-  Note: users must be authenticated and a member of your contact list before they are able to be added to a segment.
+  Note: users must be authenticated and a member of your contact list before you can add them to a segment.
 </aside>